-BlackBerry to continue to push BB7 alongside BB10 in emerging marketsAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry to continue to push BB7 alongside BB10 in emerging marketsAlex Wagner - Editorial Director of News and Content

 BlackBerry 10 may be the new hotness from the company formerly known as RIM, but BlackBerry CEO Thorsten Heins knows that he can't just toss aside BlackBerry 7 now that BB10-powered products are hitting shelves.
 In an interview with The Canadian Press, Heins explained that BlackBerry plans to release some new BlackBerry 7 hardware in emerging markets, where some consumers can't afford the higher-end BlackBerry 10 devices that are currently available.
 "We want to give them a good BlackBerry experience.
 So this is where probably another BlackBerry 7 product in that range makes a lot of sense," Heins said.